zackzhuzi/distributed-lock/README.md

-creating a distributed lock by redis
+creating a distributed lock by redis.